 Once you’re feeling inspired, here are 5 tips to eat well at home:

-- Set a schedule.
 Just like you’d add a meeting to your calendar, plug in windows when you’re going to take a break and eat every 3-4 hours, starting with breakfast.
 This is a great way to refresh your mind in between meetings or study sessions, and it’s an even better way to stay nourished throughout the day.
 Your mind needs food to stay alert and attentive, so give it the energy it needs before you find yourself hungry.

-- Stay strong and hydrated with food.
 Water isn’t the only way your body stays hydrated.
 When you eat foods with high water content like fruits and vegetables (fresh or frozen), your body spends a long time breaking down the water trapped inside the plant fibers.
 That water gets released into your body over time, keeping you hydrated for longer than chugging a glass of water quickly and rushing to the restroom minutes later.
 The best part?
 Focusing on fruits and vegetables increases your intake of vitamins and minerals that support your immunity.
 Think plants: bananas, asparagus, watermelon, bell peppers, broccoli, strawberries, tomatoes, and brussels sprouts.

 Want to learn more about how nutrition can protect your health?
 Register now for the UT Nutrition Institute’s Nutrition Continuing Education Series for lifelong learners and hear the latest science directly from UT’s faculty researchers and experts.